Geriatric Medicine Fellowship

 Learn to Teach and Lead

-Be supported by enthusiastic faculty who are regionally and nationally known for their excellence as educators
+Be supported by enthusiastic faculty who are regionally and nationally known for their excellence as educators.

 You'll assist in mentoring and educating residents in our chapter of the American Geriatrics Society—Geritrack—the first residency-based chapter in the nation.
 This novel approach promotes skills and knowledge in geriatric medicine among Internal Medicine residents through didactics, community outreach, scholarship, clinical initiatives, and professional development activities.

-Our faculty is particularly active with the American Geriatrics Society, Institute for Healthcare Improvement, and the National Association for Geriatrics Education.
+Our faculty are particularly active with the American Geriatrics Society, Institute for Healthcare Improvement, and the National Association for Geriatrics Education.
 You will have opportunities to participate in national committees and workgroups, and to teach at national meetings.
 Many of our fellows also present internally at resident conferences and Medical Grand Rounds.

 Expanded Educational and Clinical Opportunities